Anton Webern: 1924–1945: Formal coherence and expansion

-With Schoenberg leaving Mödling in 1925 and this compositional approach at his disposal, Webern obtained more artistic autonomy and aspired to write in larger forms, expanding on the extreme concentration of expression and material in his earlier music.
-Until the Kinderstück for piano (1924, intended as one of a set), Klavierstück (1925), and Satz for string trio (1925), Webern had finished nothing but Lieder since a 1914 cello sonata.
+With Schoenberg leaving Mödling in 1925 and new compositional means at his disposal, Webern obtained more artistic autonomy and aspired to write in larger forms, expanding on the extreme concentration of expression and material in his earlier music.
+Until the Kinderstück for piano (1924, intended as one of a set), Klavierstück (1925), and Satz for string trio (1925), he had finished only Lieder since a 1914 cello sonata.
 (Note: Among six non-vocal drafts and sketches were an abandoned string quartet (1917–1918); seventeen measures of music scored for clarinet, trumpet, and violin (1920); and four twelve-tone fragments.)
 The 1926–1927 String Trio, Op.
 20, was his first large-scale non-vocal work in more than a decade.
 For its 1927 publication, Webern helped Stein write an introduction emphasizing continuity with tradition: